-For those with limited or no health insurance, unforeseen medical expenses may warrant taking out a personal loan.
-These can also include medical expenses that aren’t covered by insurance, such as fertility treatments.
+People with limited or no health insurance may need a personal loan to pay for unexpected medical costs.
+These can also include medical expenses not covered by insurance, such as fertility treatments.

-Housing and transportation come on the list of needs for our daily lives.
-If the water heater breaks in winter or a storm damages the side of your home, you’re going to need repairs, fast.
+Housing and transportation are on the list of needs for our daily lives.
+If the water heater breaks in winter or a storm damages the side of your home, you will need repairs fast.
 The same goes for a broken-down vehicle on which you and your family rely.

 You may lack the emergency fund necessary to deal with these repairs, or perhaps your fund doesn’t cover the total cost.
-In these cases, an optimal option would be to take out a personal loan to help pay for the repairs.
+In this case, getting a personal loan to help pay for the repairs would be best.

 Certain bigger purchases, like large home appliances, cannot wait.
-Others, like that beach vacation, may be better off postponed for a few more months.
+Others, like that beach vacation, may be better off postponing it for a few more months.

 There are different types of personal loans, each with its own set of requirements set by lenders.
 Generally, all personal loans require a government ID to verify your identity and age.

-Other paperwork may include proof of income or other documentation of your current financial situation.
-These typically include pay stubs, W-2 forms, a salary letter, or tax returns.
+Proof of income or other documents about your current financial situation may be part of the other paperwork you need.
+These typically include pay stubs, W-2 forms, salary letters, or tax returns.

 Not all loans are created equal.
-We will break down the most common personal loan types and their specifications below.
+Below, we will list the most common personal loan types and their specifications.

 Unsecured personal loans are the most common type of loan.
 For this loan type, no collateral is required.